 - for the product details, under an

-- Once we have the details and the price, we are printing them on the screen.
+- Once we have the details, title, price, and location, we are printing them on the screen.

 }